-“Start Line” changes picks up where “Comin’ Back” left off but cranks up the tempo and youthful vibes.
+“Start Line” changes pick up where “Comin’ Back” left off but cranks up the tempo and youthful vibes.

 The verses follow a comfortable mid-tempo snare-driven beat – with some cool toms and ride work -, giving off an adventurous vibe on top of Uchida’s energetic vocals.
 A lot of tension is built in the pre-chorus, leading to an explosive chorus.

-The chorus screams to you as shredding electric guitars riffs, a bouncy bassline and intense drums lead the charge with a colorful explosion of emotion.
+The chorus screams to you as shredding electric guitar riffs, a bouncy bassline, and intense drums lead the charge with a colorful explosion of emotion.
 This is the kind of song that you just want to pick your guitar and play along to.

 It’s a blast to listen to, the kind of song you’d want to be listening to when going on a trip, screaming the lyrics on top of your lungs.

 It feels that good.

 On the vocals end, you find Yuma Uchida in complete control over his performance, leading the way as a youthful pop-punk frontman.

 3 – 初恋

 A delicate piano melody slowly leads the way for “Hatsukoi”, stripped-down R&B-inspired ballad.

 Smoothly and carefully, acoustic guitars and strings make their way into this ethereal soundscape.
 They take the listener by hand to the emotional chorus in which Yuma Uchida taps into his falsetto and head voice to deliver a bittersweet performance that will touch you.